articles

 Author

-After receiving the dress, I wear it on different occasions to find out if anyone will offer me their seat on the subway.
-I also pay more attention to other women who wear such clothes, to investigate if they get offered a seat on the subway.
-Some aren’t showing yet, but are offered a seat.
+After receiving the dress, I wear it on different occasions to see if anyone offers me a seat.
+I also start paying more attention to other women wearing similar clothes, trying to observe if they get offered seats.
+Some aren’t visibly pregnant yet but still receive seats.

 Maybe it’s time to look up fake baby bumps online?